tensorflow/tfjs-models/qna/demo/README.md

 yarn watch
 ```

-To get future updates from the `coco-ssd` source code, just run `yarn publish-local` in the coco-ssd/
+To get future updates from the `qna` source code, just run `yarn publish-local` in the qna/
 folder again.